CLOT: Closed Loop Optimal Transport for Unsupervised Action Segmentation: Complexity

 \section{Complexity}

 CLOT introduces a multi-level cyclic learning mechanism, solving three OT problems instead of one, which could lead to increased computational costs.
 However, to maintain efficiency, we incorporate an entropy-regularized solver, similar to ASOT~\cite{Xu2024}, which accelerates the OT optimization process while maintaining accuracy.
 This approach leverages sparsity structures in the cost matrices, enabling faster convergence with a computational complexity of $O(NK)$ per iteration.
 As a result, CLOT remains scalable to large datasets, efficiently handling videos with thousands of frames while keeping processing times competitive.
 The overall runtime remains comparable to ASOT, with only a moderate increase in memory usage due to additional attention layers in the decoder.
 Tab.~\ref{tab:flops_comparison} shows the GFLOPs and per-batch training time, using \texttt{flop counter} in PyTorch.
-Despite CLOT using 3 OT, and adding complexity to the architecture, it increases FLOPs and runtime moderately.
+Despite CLOT using 3 Optimal Transport (OT) problems and adding architectural complexity, it increases Floating Point Operations (FLOPs) and runtime moderately.